Israel Visa and Passport Requirements

-Israel does not quarantine healthy pets who meet the following requirements: pets must have a 15-digit ISO pet microchip and must be vaccinated against rabies at least 30 days (but not more than one year) before travel.
+Israel does not quarantine healthy pets who meet the following requirements: pets must have a 15-digit ISO pet microchip, and must be vaccinated against rabies at least 30 days (but not more than one year) before travel.
 More than 30 days after vaccination, your pet must have a blood titer test.
-Within 10 days of travel, the Israel Veterinary Certificate must be completed by a veterinarian.
-Pets under the age of three months cannot be imported to Israel.
+Within 10 days of travel, the Israel Veterinary Certificate must be completed and stamped by the country of origin.
+Pets under the age of three months cannot be brought into Israel.

 Embassies and tourist offices

 Address: , 192 HaYarkon Street, Tel Aviv, 6340502,

 Telephone: +1 202 364 5500